capreolus-ir/capreolus/docs/quick.md

 ## Command Line Interface

 Use the `RankTask` pipeline to rank documents using a `Searcher` on an [Anserini](https://anserini.io) `Index` built on [NFCorpus](https://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/), which contains biomedical documents and queries.
-NFCorpus is publicly available and will be automatically downloaded.
+NFCorpus was published by Boteva et al. in ECIR 2016.
+This dataset is publicly available and will be automatically downloaded by Capreolus.

 ```bash
 $ capreolus rank.searcheval with benchmark.name=nf \